slattman/commit-signed/README.md

 # commit-signed

-a githut workflow action designed to sign your commits with the verified github-actions[bot](#)
+a githut workflow action designed to commit signed with the verified github-actions[bot](#)

 ## Example Usage

-an example using composite actions - [more](https://docs.github.com/en/actions/sharing-automations/creating-actions/creating-a-composite-action)

 ### commit-signed.yml
 ```yml